Mozzarella & its Cousins

 Aia Resort Cilento, Trentinara Owner Vincenzo Quaglia has applied his architectural training to restoring a crumbling farmhouse, bringing to life a past when peasants knew how to reconcile form, function and beauty.
 Comfortable double bedrooms with en suite bathrooms.
 Wifi in rooms.
 Swimming pool. http://www.aiaresort.it/ |

 Agriturismo La Petrosa, Ceraso La Petrosa is the farm of the Soffritti family worked according to regenerative agricultural practices.
 Depending on how numerous we are, we stay either in the castle dating from the 800s or the old farmhouse, both modernised to provide double bedrooms with bath.
 The farm produces cheese from the milk of their cows and goats.
-They cultivate ancient grains, fruit and vegetables. http://www.lapetrosa.it/ |
+They cultivate ancient grains, fruit and vegetables. |

 Price Per person: 2800 Euros (minimum 3 attendees) Per person: 3900 Euros (2 attendees) Private course: 6650 Euros Non-participant in same room: 550 Euros Deposit: €300 when you book Balance: due 8 weeks before course starts Includes 5 nights welcoming, relaxing accommodation, single or double room with en suite bathroom Local ground transportation for 6 days Daily continental breakfast, 4 lunches, 5 dinners Course lectures and sessions with cheesemakers, course notes Non-participant fee includes accommodation in same room as a participant, daily continental breakfast, 5 dinners, local ground transportation with group Does not include Airfares or travel to meeting point Travel and cancellation insurance Wine and drinks other than those served with meals, additional meals Personal expenses Meeting points I recommend you arrive in Italy the day before the course starts to allow time for travel delays and to recover from jet lag.
-Where: Vallo della Lucania-Castelnuovo train station (there are frequent express trains to Vallo from Roma Termini and Napoli Centrale stations) When: no later than 16.00 (4.00 pm) If everyone arrives earlier, we'll pick you up as soon as everyone is there.
+Where: Vallo della Lucania-Castelnuovo train station (there are frequent express trains to Vallo from Roma Termini and Napoli Centrale stations) When: no later than 14.30 (2.30 pm) If everyone arrives earlier, we'll pick you up as soon as everyone is there.
 Recommended international travel: Nearest airport: Naples Capodichino (only 4 km from Naples Centrale train station with frequent shuttle service between the two); 1-1/2 hour train ride to Vallo della Lucania-Castelnuovo Next nearest airport: Rome Fiumicino (train connection to Rome Termini station and change for train to Vallo della Lucania-Castelnuovo); 3–4 hr train ride to Vallo Nearest train station: Vallo della Lucania-Castelnuovo Departure points Where: Capaccio-Roccadaspide or Paestum train station When: arrival at station at 9.00 am If you have to leave significantly earlier, I can arrange a special transfer at your own expense.
 Dress Informal.
 Jeans are acceptable everywhere.
 Protective clothing will be provided when necessary.
 Weather Please refer to this website https://www.ilmeteo.it/meteo/Trentinara Itinerary is subject to change if necessary due to weather or agricultural conditions or other events outside our control.
-To request a booking form email info@sapori-e-saperi.com |
+To request a booking form email [email protected] |

 To anyone wanting to learn the art of pasta filata, this course is a must-take.
 It was the most educational course I’ve ever received in such a short amount of time.
 After 15 years of making "mozzarella" or something in that genre, I can finally say I actually know how to make traditional pasta filata cheeses, using water buffalo milk, as it was intended to be produced.
 On the course I was allowed to make a complete batch at one facility, then work on all of the different stages at another, in the midst of normal production.
 I had no question left unanswered.
 So break out the pocket-book, book this course, and get a class that will give you all the tools you need to make mozzarella, as well as fill you with inspiration and the Italian culture that makes this cheese what it is.

-Adam Thompson, Partner & Head Cheesemaker, OroBianco Italian Creamery, Texas, USA, Mozzarella & its Cousins October 2022
+Adam Thompson, Partner & Head Cheesemaker, OroBianco Italian Creamery, Texas, USA, Mozzarella & its Cousins, October 2022

-The time we spent at Tenuta Quirico was wonderful, Sylvia was an amazing host and one fantastic cheese maker!
+The time we spent at Tenuta Quirico was wonderful, Silvia was an amazing host and one fantastic cheese maker!
 The handwork of the artisans at the different cheeseries was truly so authentic and skilful.
 I have been in Italy quite a few times but never experienced this much information in one course.
 I wish I could have come here in the first place, I would have been much further in my cheesemaking career.
 Please keep me posted on the other courses you will be hosting, I am looking forward to the Gelato course!

 Alta Eybers, cheesemaker, South Africa, Mozzarella & its Cousins, February 2022